RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 19. Resize and image, where the width and height of the image are scaled with the different factors.
 20. Transform an RGB image into a grey-level image using `rgb2gray`.
 21. Transform a gray-level image into an RGB image `gray2rgb`.
-22. Transform a pixel representation from floating points to unsigned bytes.
+22. Transform a pixel representation from floating points to unsigned bytes using `img_as_ubyte`.
 23. Visualize individual color channels in an RGB image.
 24. Change and manipulate individual color channels in an RGB image.
-25. Sample and visualize grey scale profiles from gray scale images.
+25. Sample and visualize grey scale profiles from gray scale images using `profile_line`.
 26. Create 3D visualizations of an image, so it is seen as a height map.
 27. Read individual DICOM files and get information about the image from the DICOM header.
 28. Access the raw pixel data of individual DICOM files.